frev95/RentaRoom/README.md

 ### User

-This entity represents a user of the platform.
-The user can be a company or an association.
+This entity represents a user of the platform; the user is supposed to be a company or an association.
-The `role` property is useless (was confused with user/admin roles).

 | Property     | Type      | Description          | Relation    |
 | ------------ | --------- | -------------------- | ----------- |